 But even though that may be the way I’m primarily wired to interact with my world, it isn’t always the best thing for me.
 So much good can come from feeling.
 God made us capable of it, so it must be good to feel, right?
-But we aren’t God, so that means that we don’t always feel things the way they were meant to be felt, or understand things the way they are meant to be understood (click to see Scripture about that).
+But we aren’t God, so that means that we don’t always feel things the way they were meant to be felt, or understand things the way they are meant to be understood (Isaiah 55:8-9).
 That doesn’t mean it can’t be done.
 We just have to begin viewing our feelings differently.

-If we acknowledged feelings (among other things) as something we do rather than something we have, maybe it would be easier to take responsibility to understand why we feel however we feel, embrace them for what they are, and use them wisely.
+If we acknowledged feelings (among other things) as something we do rather than something we have, maybe it would be easier to take responsibility for understanding why we feel however we feel, embrace them for what they are, and use them wisely.

 Taking responsibility for what we do is tough, especially when you’re convinced you can’t change what you do.
 But consider this.
 You can’t stop your heart from beating, right?
 And if it’s been abused, you can’t necessarily make the hurt go away.
 But you can do whatever is within your power to make it healthy.

-That begins with understanding who gave you your heart, and that it is valuable beyond measure.
-Remember that God made you beautiful, and that He wants you to know Him as the loving Father He is, but not just know about Him but be in relationship with Him in Christ.
+That begins with understanding who gave you your heart and that it is valuable beyond measure.
+It doesn’t always get things right, but God didn’t give it to you for no reason.
+Remember that God made you beautiful and that He wants you to know Him as the loving Father He is, but not just know about Him but be in relationship with Him in Christ.
 Remember that His law is a law of love, not of slavery.
-Remember that all things, even pain, is being pulled together toward a greater good that is found in Christ and serving Him.
+Remember that all things, even pain, are being pulled together toward a greater good that is found in Christ and serving Him.